-The Acorn BBC Master Turbo is the host computer for the Acorn AIV (Advanced Interactive Video) system and runs the Domesday software.
-The Master Turbo is an Acorn Master 128 8-bit computer with the optional 65C102 co-processor board fitted.
+The Acorn BBC Master AIV is the host computer for the Acorn AIV (Advanced Interactive Video) system and runs the Domesday software.
+The Master AIV is an Acorn Master 128 8-bit computer with the optional 65C102 co-processor board and AIV SCSI board fitted.

 Acorn 65C102 Co-Processor Board